1 Analyse the strengths and weaknesses of your NGO.

 Often the best training is near you, adapted to your culture and affordable.
-But we are in Europe and cannot track the best courses down.
-Mostly we hear about courses in Europe that will cost you a lot.
-Still, you can look for funding.
+There are many courses in Europe that will cost you a lot, but you can look for funding.

 Training in Financial Management is provided by (among others):

-• Has free training materials in financial management for NGOs and holds training events all over the world.
+- Mango has free training materials in financial management for NGOs and holds training events all over the world.

 Training for Workers with the Elderly:

 This means courses that provide materials and support over the web or through email.
 These kinds of courses are becoming more common.
-We refer to a couple elsewhere on this website – the courses run by Fahumu and the UNHCR courses on Humanitarian work in Asia/Pacific.
 If you are interested, download folder How to Succeed with Distance Education from our library.

 4 Look for a Consultant to work with your NGO in institutional development, capacity building etc.

-Questconsult are a consultancy in the Netherlands with wide experience of working with NGOs: www.quest-consult.nl
+- For example, Quest-consult are a consultancy in the Netherlands with wide experience of working with NGOs.

 Two manuals on this site are designed so that workers can meet regularly in a group and teach themselves the necessary skills.
 They are: